 Same Sex Marriage Map, State Laws List

-Fifteen states and the District of Columbia have legalized gay marriage: California, Connecticut, Delaware, Hawaii, Iowa, Maine, Maryland, Massachusetts, Minnesota, New Hampshire, New Jersey, Rhode Island, Vermont, Washington and New York.
+Seventeen states and the District of Columbia have legalized gay marriage: California, Connecticut, Delaware, Hawaii, Illinois, Iowa, Maine, Maryland, Massachusetts, Minnesota, New Hampshire, New Jersey, New Mexico, Rhode Island, Vermont, Washington and New York.

 NOTE: Please zoom out to view Alaska and Hawaii